mark99i/vesc-display-install/README.md

 Changes `serial_vesc_api`, `serial_port`, `serial_speed`, `service_enable_debug` and `service_rcv_timeout_ms` options require restarting the connection with ESC in the `service vesc-uart status` panel (UART button at the top).
 The remaining options are applied immediately after clicking OK in the editor.

-All options, except for text `serial_vesc_api`, can be changed using the built-in GUI editor.
-And the config will also contain other service options, changing which is not recommended without studying the source code

 The standard values for the options can be found in the file `vesc-display/config.py`